 Forging a new paradigm in marine microbial ecology

-- Individual investigator awards for current and emerging leaders in the field
+- Individual investigator awards for current and emerging leaders in the field.

-- Community resource efforts that fund the creation and sharing of data and the development of tools, methods and infrastructure that are of broad use to the entire research community
+- Community resource efforts that fund the creation and sharing of data and the development of tools, methods and infrastructure of widespread utility.

 - Projects that advance genetic tools to enable development of experimental model systems in marine microbial ecology.